weld/core/examples/jsf/pastecode/README.md

 ======================

 This example demonstrates the use of Weld in Java EE Environment.
-Contextual state management and dependency injection are handled by JSR-299.
-Transaction and persistence context management is handled by the EJB 3 container.
+Contextual state management and dependency injection are handled by akarta Context Dependency Injection.
+Transaction and persistence context management is handled by the EJB container.
 All services are self-contained within the deployment.

 Weld Features Covered